jekyll-one/j1-template-starter/README.md

 is OpenSource and the modules included are free to use as well.
 No license issues for private or professional use.

+* Fully Responsive.
+J1 Template supports modern web browsers on all devices for best results on PCs, Tablets, and SmartPhones.
+* Full Bootstpap V4 support.
+Current Technology and Design.
+Excellent performance running desktop and mobile websites.
+Use Jekyll One to present your content at its best.
+* Start in no time.
+No programming is needed to start using J1.
+The Template provides a large number of building blocks to create modern web pages in minutes.

 ## General

 * Jekyll 4.2 support